shzhe02/cornerboxes/content/misc/exchange/5/index.md

 If I could pick courses again, I would definitely avoid evening courses, as lots of student activities happen then.

+Assessment for this course was done via many pitches and product reports that we had to make throughout the course.

 ## Observations

 While doing courses at NUS, I noticed a few differences from Finland.
 For example, it's usually frowned upon to directly refer to a professor by their first name like we do here.
 Rather, they prefer being called "professor" or "prof." I'm assuming this is due to their standard of respect.